 Have plenty of vitamin C-rich fruits and veggies.

 Besides its well known immune-boosting benefits, vitamin C also has beauty benefits.
 “It neutralizes skin-damaging free radicals which cause collagen breakdown and aging,” Jessica explains.
 Most importantly, it facilitates the production of amino acids that are the major components of collagen.
 Dark greens like kale, spinach, asparagus, and broccoli, as well as citrus fruits such as oranges, grapefruit, and lemons are all rich in vitamin C.

 Just like our muscles, collagen needs protein to stay strong.
 Integral to the production of strong fibrous tissue, collagen and elastin require protein for their production.
 Lean meats, nuts, and fish are all great sources of protein.
 For a food that does double duty, egg whites not only contain protein, but are also rich in those crucial collagen building blocks, lysine and proline.

-These capsules contain a couple of collagen ceramides (lipids that help retain hydration), hyaluronic acid (natural fluid that adds moisture and volume to the skin), resveratrol (a powerful antioxidant), and chondroitin (a molecule found in connective tissue).
+These capsules are also filled with collagen boosters.
+They contain a couple of collagen ceramides (lipids that help retain hydration), hyaluronic acid (natural fluid that adds moisture and volume to the skin), resveratrol (a powerful antioxidant), and chondroitin (a molecule found in connective tissue).

 READ THIS NEXT

 Read client reviews, book appointments, and get expert advice from the experts in Charlotte’s Book.
 Only the best cosmetic doctors, skincare gurus, nutritionists, and fitness and wellness professionals make it into our book.